-Despite the fact that the CQC ask all the questions, they are clear that the ESF is about having a 'two-way conversation' and giving you the opportunity to let them know what issues you are encountering.
+Even though the CQC ask all the questions, they are clear that the ESF is about having a 'two-way conversation' and giving you the opportunity to let them know what issues you are encountering.
 This will allow them to understand more about your service and what support the CQC can provide or signpost you towards.